phislipe/phislipe/README.md

 #### 📌 About me

-I'm a Software Engineering student located in Rio de Janeiro - Brazil, currently focused on front-end web & mobile related topics.
+I'm a Software Engineering student located in Rio de Janeiro - Brazil

 - 📫 You can also find me on: